paschistrobel/CookBERT/README.md

-# CookBERT: A domain adapted BERT model for the cooking domain
+# CookBERT: A Domain Adapted BERT Model for the Cooking Domain

 See the official [CookBERT paper](docs/BachelorThesis.pdf).

 ## What is CookBERT?
-CookBERT is a domain-specific [BERT](https://github.com/google-research/bert "Google's BERT implementation") model that was created via domain adaptive pretraining on the instructions of the RecipeNLG corpus, as well as enhancing BERT's default vocabulary by a total of 1229 cooking specific words.
-As a result, CookBERT is geared more towards the cooking domain:
+CookBERT is a domain-specific [BERT](https://github.com/google-research/bert "Google's BERT implementation") model that was created by domain adaptive pretraining on the instructions of the [RecipeNLG](https://aclanthology.org/2020.inlg-1.4/ "Link to RecipeNLG paper") corpus and by enhancing BERT's default vocabulary by a total of 1229 cooking specific words.
+As a result, CookBERT is geared more towards the cooking domain than the default model:
 <table>
     <thead>
         <tr>